 - Letters of Recommendation: Three letters of recommendation are required.
 All letters should be submitted online by the recommenders.
 The letters should provide information regarding the applicant’s maturity, dependability, and potential for teaching, in addition to evaluating the applicant’s scholarly achievements and potential.

 - Resume: Include relevant employment, internships, teaching and research experience, awards, record of scholarship and publications.
+Add where and when you attended high school.
 This information will assist in consideration for graduate fellowship awards and graduate appointment positions.

 - Personal Statement: This statement of 1000 words or less should describe your academic background and other relevant experience in relation to your academic interests and goals.